awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-endpoints.md

     Connections that use a read\-only endpoint can only perform queries\.
 When there are multiple reader instances in the Aurora cluster, RDS Proxy can use a different reader instance for each connection to the endpoint\.
 That way, a query\-intensive application can take advantage of Aurora's clustering capability\.
 You can add more query capacity to the cluster by adding more reader DB instances\.
 These read\-only connections don't impose any overhead on the primary instance of the cluster\.
 That way, your reporting and analysis queries don't slow down the write operations of your OLTP applications\.

-1. For **Virtual Private Cloud \(VPC\)**, choose the default if you plan to access the endpoint from the same EC2 instances or other resources where you normally access the proxy or its associated database\.
-If you want to set up cross\-VPC access for this proxy, choose a VPC other than the default\.
+1. For **Virtual Private Cloud \(VPC\)**, choose the default to access the endpoint from the same EC2 instances or other resources where you normally access the proxy or its associated database\.
+To set up cross\-VPC access for this proxy, choose a VPC other than the default\.
 For more information about cross\-VPC access, see [Accessing Aurora and RDS databases across VPCs](#rds-proxy-cross-vpc)\.

 1. For **Subnets**, RDS Proxy fills in the same subnets as the associated proxy by default\.
-If you want to restrict access to the endpoint so that only a portion of the address range of the VPC can connect to it, remove one or more subnets from the set of choices\.
+To restrict access to the endpoint so only a portion of the VPC's address range can connect to it, remove one or more subnets\.

 1. For **VPC security group**, you can choose an existing security group or create a new one\.
 RDS Proxy fills in the same security group or groups as the associated proxy by default\.
 If the inbound and outbound rules for the proxy are appropriate for this endpoint, you can leave the default choice\.